spree/spree/guides/content/integration/tutorials/creating_an_endpoint_with_custom_attributes.md

 </div>
 ```

-We're going to use the [deface gem](https://github.com/spree/deface) to make changes to the spree app files.
+We're going to use the [deface gem](https://github.com/spree/deface) to make changes to the `spree` files.
 Create a new file at `/app/overrides/spree/address/_form/address_variety_override.html.erb.deface` and include the following content:

 ```erb
 <!-- insert_top 'div.inner' -->